Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: Mapping Properties of the Inverse Scattering Map

 if and only if $J_x$ is the jump \bluetext{ matrix} for the RHP \ref{RHP.lambda}.
 Here $\bfN=\mathcal{N} e^{-i\lambda x\ad\sigma}\omega$ where $e^{-i\lambda x\ad \sigma}\omega\in \bfA L^{\infty}(\mathbb{C}\setminus\Gamma)\cap \bfA L^2(\bbC \setminus\Gamma)$ is guaranteed by construction.
 Note that $\bfN$ and $\mathcal{N}$ give rise to the same $\nu$, solution of the associated Beals-Coifman equation.
 The potential is given by

 Due to the large $z$-behavior of $\omega_\pm(z)$, we have

 which shows that $\omega$ gives no contribution to the reconstruction of $q$ for $x\geq 0$.
 We may thus as well work with $\calJ$.

-The next step consists in augmenting the contour as in figure \ref{fig:new.mod.contour} below.
+The next step consists in augmenting the contour as in Figure~\ref{fig:new.mod.contour} below.
 The newly modified contour is denoted $\Gamma_m$.
 The advantage of $\Gamma_m$ is that it reverses the orientation of the segment $ (S_\infty^-, S_\infty^+)$ and thus allows to prove usual estimates of the Cauchy projections when the contour is restricted to $\bbR$.
-The added ellipse has no effect on the RHP since the jump matrices there are chosen to be the identity.
+The added (dashed) contours have no effect on the RHP since the jump matrices there are chosen to be the identity.